 This is something that Luna has no control over.

 You will also need to make sure that your phone and computer are both connected to the same local wireless network.
+(The easiest way to do so is to enable Wi-Fi hotspot on your mobile and connect your computer to it).

 After checking these 2 things, you will next need to find the IP address of your computer.